Su Luopei (Robert Spence) Phonetics with Listening Practice (British), SoSe 2023

 The course includes a series of listening exercises, which are designed to provide a sample of all the major varieties of English.
 We will learn, among other things, why so many people misheard Neil Armstrong’s famous first words from the surface of the moon, why Australians and New Zealanders misunderstand each other’s short vowels (e.g. pan–pen–pin–pun), and what the underlying rhythm of Indian English is that presents speakers of other Englishes with so many hurdles when they try to understand what is being said.
 We will also listen to a recording of what English is predicted to sound like in 100 years’ time.

-During the first two weeks, all students will work at their own pace in asynchronous online mode.
-From week 3 (Tuesday 25 April) onwards, students can choose between following the course in synchronous online mode (via MS Teams meetings) or attending in person (building A2_2, room 1.22).
+During the first two weeks, students have a choice: they can work at their own pace in asynchronous online mode, or attend the classes in person (building A2_2, room 1.22).
+From week 3 (Tuesday 29 October) onwards, students can choose between following the course in synchronous online mode (via MS Teams meetings) or attending in person (building A2_2, room 1.22).
 There will be other tasks for you to work on between the weekly (virtual or face-to-face) meetings.
-Some time soon after the beginning of the course, if possible, I would like to arrange a brief individual meeting with each student, either online or face-to-face, for the purpose of assessing everyone’s level and deciding which exercises we should work on together.

 At the end of the course, there will be a brief (20 minutes) online oral exam, which will involve reading a text aloud, speaking spontaneously, and demonstrating at least a passive knowledge of the phonetic symbols used for transcribing English sounds.